OSGeo/OSGeoLive-doc/doc/quickstart/qgis_quickstart.rst

 Styling Layers
 ================================================================================

-Learning goals:

-* Access the style dock
-* Modify the colour of a layer

 Layers can be styled in QGIS using the style dock.
 The style dock is not visible by default, but easily accessible via a button at the top of the layer panel as shown below.